skaji/App-RemoteCommand/README.md

 - you may specify a script file in local machine
 - append hostname and time to each command output lines
 - report success/fail summary

+# CAVEATS

+Currently this module assumes you can ssh the target hosts without password or passphrase.
+So if your ssh identity (ssh private key) requires a passphrase, please use `ssh-agent`.

 # LICENSE